-- WaTech's hosting services (specifically the Private Cloud) requires transformation and investment to remain viable, however any investment must be calibrated against the fact that many agencies have already created their own "cloud" and convincing others to use WaTech will be a hard sell. - Gartner recommends that WaTech focus investments and transformation activities on improvements necessary to support WaTech driven workloads and complete the migration of all workloads from the two other environments, reduce costs and improve customer service through automation.
-Any transformation funding should be overseen by the independent body (PMO / Board) and WaTech should avoid purchases of capacity or investment in features that are not immediately needed.
+- WaTech has been trying to incrementally rollout more modern IP-based telephony and contact center capabilities.
+Without centralized funding this could take a decade to complete and some customers may not be willing to wait for it to happen. - The State should consider funding a Customer-driven, WaTech led enterprise telephony transformation project which is clearly focused on modernization and cost reduction. - The migration plan and funding should be overseen by an independent body (PMO / Board). - WaTech's hosting services (specifically the Private Cloud) requires transformation and investment to remain viable, however any investment must be calibrated against the fact that many Agencies have already created their own "cloud" and convincing others to use WaTech will be a hard sell. - WaTech should focus investments and transformation activities on improvements necessary to support WaTech driven workloads, reduce costs and improve customer service through automation. - Any transformation funding should be overseen by the independent body (PMO / Board) and should avoid purchases of capacity or features that are not immediately needed.